4d47/php-ani/README.markdown

 # Ani is almost INI

-A format for structured text that is:
+This is an exploration of a format for structured text that is:

 - Easy for authoring
 - Easy to embed other formats